Nature Could Care Less How I Sound.

 What might it mean if we brought this accepting, embracing neutrality toward ourselves and others?

-We might stop feeling the need to qualify our singing (“I’m just a beginner,” “prepare yourself,” “I’m not that great,” “my voice feels off,” etc.) to protect ourselves from the all-too-common criticism waiting to be thrown our way.
+We might stop feeling the need to qualify our singing (“I’m just a beginner,” “prepare yourself,” “I’m not that great,” “my voice feels off,” etc.) to protect ourselves from potential criticism waiting to be thrown our way.

 But perhaps most profoundly, the experience of acceptance and belonging, of our own and others’ voices, might flow into the rest of our lives.
 We might really see ourselves.
-We might really see others.
-And when we truly witness someone with openness and acceptance, empathy, understanding, and connection become possible and powerful in new and surprising ways.
+We might really see others… in our complexity.
+And when we truly witness and receive someone with openness and acceptance - empathy, understanding, and connection become possible and powerful in new and surprising ways.

 So the next time you sing and it doesn’t come out as you’d hoped, maybe whisper to yourself kindly, “I’m nature,” or “It is as it should be.”